yun-ss97/ARIMA-stock-price/README.md

 Getting to know about data must be preceded before choosing ARIMA model.

-After that, Data should be transformed as an appropriate input in ARIMA.
+After that, Data should be transformed as an appropriate input to ARIMA.

 With transformed data, now we can find the best ARIMA model.

-This is brief process to build ARIMA, check more details in ARIMA.ipynb file.
+This is brief overview of process to build ARIMA, check more details in ARIMA.ipynb file.

 <br/>